rocky-linux/documentation/README.md

 ### Submit an update

-_Add a missing word, correct an error, clarify a confusing bit of text.
+_Add a missing word, correct an error, or clarify a confusing bit of text.
 You won’t break anything because someone will review your contribution before it goes live.
 Here is the basic process._